samvera/hyku/Hyku-Development-Guide.md

 ```
 ## See Also

-- the [Sufia Development Guide](https://github.com/projecthydra/sufia/wiki/Sufia-Development-Guide#start-servers-individually-for-development) for more background.
+- the [Hyrax Development Guide](https://github.com/samvera-labs/hyrax/wiki/Hyrax-Development-Guide#start-servers-individually-for-development) for more background.